 ** - p < 0.005, TCZ vs. PBO + MTX

 Following 1 year of treatment with tocilizumab plus MTX, 85 % of patients (n = 348) had no progression of structural joint damage, as defined by a change in the Total Sharp Score of zero or less, compared with 67 % of placebo plus MTX-treated patients (n = 290) (p ≤ 0.001).
 This remained consistent following 2 years of treatment (83 %; n = 353).
-Ninety three percent (93 %; n = 271) of patients had no progression between week 52 and week 104.
+Ninety-three percent (93 %; n = 271) of patients had no progression between week 52 and week 104.

 Health-related and quality of life outcomes

 Tocilizumab-treated patients reported an improvement in all patient-reported outcomes (Health Assessment Questionnaire Disability Index - HAQ-DI), Short Form-36 and Functional Assessment of Chronic Illness Therapy questionnaires.
 Statistically significant improvements in HAQ-DI scores were observed in patients treated with tocilizumab compared with patients treated with DMARDs.
-During the open-label period of Study II, the improvement in physical function has been maintained for up to 2 years.
+During the open-label period of Trial II, the improvement in physical function has been maintained for up to 2 years.
 At week 52, the mean change in HAQ-DI was -0.58 in the tocilizumab 8 mg/kg plus MTX group compared with -0.39 in the placebo + MTX group.
 The mean change in HAQ-DI was maintained at week 104 in the tocilizumab 8 mg/kg plus MTX group (-0.61).

 Haemoglobin levels